 The field of psycho-neuro-immunology has made great advances over the last few decades in understanding the relationship between thoughts and physical function.
 Specifically, pain and immune (healing) function, which were once thought to be separate from the control of the brain/nervous system, have been undeniably shown to be influenced by it.
+Chronic pain is often sustained long after typical physical healing occurs becasue of thoughts, reactions, attitudes and fear that cause normal feedback into the nervous system to be interpreted as pain.
+This "neuroplastic" pain can be unlearned and the nervous system retrained to a normal state of function through mindfulness, and reprocessing of mental and physical input.

 This is supported by recent research that demonstrates that placebo effects are indeed genuine psychobiological phenomenon (Finniss, DG et al. Placebo Effects- Biological, Clinical and Ethical Advances- Lancet, 2010 Feb.
 20).
 Past research over a decade ago has already established that the experience of pain arises from both physiological and psychological factors, including one's beliefs and expectations (Wagner, TD et al. Placebo induced changes in fMRI on the anticipation and experience of pain.
 Science, 2004 Feb 20).
 Decreased expectations of pain reduced the subjective experience of pain and the activation of pain-related brain centers in a study at Wake Forest University's School of Medicine by Koyama, McHaffie et al (PNAS, 2005 Sept 6, vol.102, no.36).
 Mindfulness meditation reduced pain unpleasantness by 57% and pain intensity ratings by 40% in a study by Zeidan, Martucci et al (Brain Mechanisms Supporting the Modulation of Pain by Mindfulness Meditation.
 Journal of Neuroscience, 2011 Apr 6, 31(14) 5540-5548.
 A meta-analysis review of many scientific studies also supports the importance of cognitive factors (such as attitudes, fear-avoidance beliefs, and cognitive style) in the development of pain and disability (Linton, SJ, A Review of Psychological Risk Factors in Back and Neck Pain.
 Spine, 2000; 9:1148-1156).
 The body's inflammatory process can also be positively affected by our thoughts and attitudes, as new research has demonstrated that mindfulness training has been shown to reduce inflammation in the body (Creswell JD et al. Alterations in resting state functional connectivity link mindfulness meditation with reduced interlukin-6: A randomized controlled trial.
 Biological Psychiatry, 2016 Jul 1).
 Finally, a new study from Harvard researcher Eric S Kim has shown that women with higher levels of optimism had lower rates of mortality (nearly 30%) from cancer, heart attack, stroke, infections and respiratory disease (Kim, ES et al. Optimism and cause specific mortality: A prospective cohort study.
 American Journal of Epidemiology, doi:10.1093/aje/kww182, published online 7 December 2016).